SFU French language program gains federal support

 But with $2 million in funding for each of the next five years from Canada’s Department of Canadian Heritage, Official Languages, OFFA has plenty of reason to celebrate now.

-OFFA, established at SFU in 2004, will use the funding to continue to meet the post-secondary educational needs of B.C.’s francophone and francophile communities.
+The funding will enable OFFA, established by SFU in 2004, to continue meeting the post-secondary educational needs of B.C.’s francophone and francophile communities.

 That mandate includes addressing a growing demand for French Immersion teachers in the province’s public school system.